hybridgroup/commander-site/README.md

 ## Commander Website

-This is the code for the website for Cylon (http://commander.io) an app to control robots from your mobile device.
+This is the code for the website for Commander (http://commander.io) an app to control robots from your mobile device.

 This site is build using [Middleman](http://middlemanapp.com/basics/getting-started/)